NickChronis2004/home-server/README.md

 **Note on backup location:** these two methods write to different (but both fully valid) locations.
 Running it manually from SSH uses `~/jarvis-backups/` by default.
 Running it through JARVIS uses `~/jarvis/jarvis-backups/` instead — this is intentional, driven by how the orchestrator's container filesystem is mounted.
 Both are correct; just check the matching folder for the run you're looking for.

+### Checking recent backups

+Ask JARVIS "show me recent backups" (`list_recent_backups`) — gives you, per run: size, which Docker volumes it includes, whether it synced to the external USB, and whether any step (config, secrets, logs, or a specific volume) failed.
+This is the fastest way to spot a bad backup without SSH-ing in and reading `backup.log` by hand.

 ### What the backup includes

 - **JARVIS config**: policy.yaml, tools, scripts (without secrets)